Safety of cycling infrastructure: In general

 A 2019 study of the relation between bicycling rates and road safety found that cities with more protected cycle facilities correlates with better road safety records.

 A study in Amsterdam found that cycle lanes incur nearly double the risk of cyclist crashes compared to cycle tracks.
 The absence of cycling facilities was not significant until streets with similar conditions are compared.
 For three given streets with similar conditions - one with cycle tracks, one with cycle lanes and one with no facilities - the risk of a crash is higher on a street with no facilities or cycle lanes rather than cycle tracks.
 Overall, the study reports a safety benefit of 50-60% fewer cycling crashes of cycle tracks over mixed traffic.
 Kerbside parking leads to increased crashes due to dooring and visibility obstructions.

 A 2021 study confirmed an expectation that the presence of protected bike lanes is associated with significant improvement in biking safety.
 The model predicts that by adding bike lanes to non-local streets increases biking safety by 26% in a local area.

+A 2026 data from NY confirms that during evening rush hours in NY "accounts for 33.7% of all bicycle crashes, representing the most dangerous time for NYC cyclists as heavy traffic combines with peak cycling commute volumes and reduced visibility during winter months."
+Overall, this data reports the risk injuries and collisions cyclist face when trying to commute in a busy city like NY or in other general busy cities with safety bike lane procedures in use.
+Despite all of the work done to prevent bicycle crashes the data states "nearly all two-thirds of all bicycle crashes 64.6% occur at intersections meaning that the main cause of all incidents are vehicles and cyclist being the primary safety challenges of bike lanes."